Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Introduction

-The main contribution of the paper is a nonparametric framework to conduct an exact sensitivity analysis for an $I \times J$ or an $I \times J \times K$ contingency table; see Figure \ref{fig:contribution_figure} for an overview.
-We use the qualifier “exact” because our sensitivity analysis does not rely on asymptotic approximations, thereby ensuring valid statistical inference, such as Type I error control, for any sample size.
-In particular, in Section \ref{sec:power_analysis_size_control}, we show that a sensitivity analysis based on studentized test statistics can lead to inflated Type I errors in $I \times J$ contingency table with imbalanced margins.
-For further discussions on asymptotic approximations for contingency tables when there is no unmeasured confounding, see \citet[Section 1]{agresti2001exact}.

-Also, our sensitivity analysis is ``nonparametric'' in the sense that we do not make parametric modeling assumptions about the relationship between the treatment, the outcome, and the unmeasured confounder.
+The main contribution of this paper is a nonparametric framework to conduct an exact sensitivity analysis for an $I \times J$ or an $I \times J \times K$ contingency table; see Figure \ref{fig:contribution_figure} for an overview.
+We use the qualifier “exact” because our sensitivity analysis does not rely on asymptotic approximations, thereby ensuring valid statistical inference, such as Type I error control, for any sample size and for any contingency table, such as a sparse table where many entries are zero and traditional asymptotics can fail to achieve Type I error control \citep[Section 1]{agresti2001exact}.
+Also, we use the qualifier ``nonparametric'' in the sense that we do not make parametric modeling assumptions about the joint relationship between the treatment, the outcome, and the unmeasured confounder.